PoE vs BNC Camera System, Why I Upgraded My CCTV Cameras to IP

 In this video, I discuss the reasons that I upgraded my home security camera system from BNC cameras to network IP cameras (PoE vs BNC camera system).
 The same thought process is used by the guys at CCTV Camera Pros use when making recommendations to customers as to whether a customer should leverage their existing coax cable and upgrade to HD BNC cameras, or re-wire their system for network IP cameras.

-There are 3 main reasons to consider switching from a coax cable / BNC camera system to network cable / IP camera system.
 In this article and video, I am specifically talking about a Viewtron IP camera system with AI software capability.
 Not all IP cameras have advanced artificial intelligence functions like Viewtron AI security cameras do.

 AI Software Capability